'Giants Of The Monsoon Forest' Explores The Lives Of Working Elephants In Asia

 In his new book titled for these elephants, Giants Of The Monsoon Forest: Living And Working With Elephants, geographer Jacob Shell describes the lives of these animals with details at once compelling and disturbing.

-Taken from the wild in order to assist human labor, these highly intelligent Asian elephants experience great disruption to their individual lives.
+Taken from the wild to assist human labor, these highly intelligent Asian elephants experience great disruption to their individual lives.
 Shell views their plight with sympathy but, in the end, subscribes to the view that future conservation of the Asian elephant may well depend on just such an arrangement.
 He tacks back and forth between worrying over a human-elephant relationship that "can sometimes be harsh or even abusive" and admiring a system that gives the elephants "substantial periods of time in the forest every day to roam and mate with a considerable degree of freedom."

-Of the total remaining Asian elephants in the world today, numbering 40,000 to 50,000, around 9,000 are engaged in logging and transportation labor.
-This sets them apart from their larger, better-known African counterparts, who face terrible poaching pressures but who do not work for a living.
+Of the total remaining Asian elephants in the world today, numbering 40,000 to 50,000, about 9,000 are engaged in logging and transportation labor.
+This sets them apart from their larger, better-known African counterparts, which face terrible poaching pressures but do not work for a living.
 Shell closely explores the "unique system" of government-run teak-harvesting villages that underwrite the logging industry in Myanmar (also called Burma and referred to as such in the book).
-He also visits forests camps in the region around the Patkai Mountains of the Indian-Burmese border, where elephants are used to move goods and people in terrain that, especially during monsoon season, is often next to impassable.
+He also visits forest camps in the region around the Patkai Mountains of the Indian-Burmese border, where elephants are used to move goods and people in terrain that, especially during monsoon season, is often next to impassable.

 Shell's research is extensive and meticulous.
 He complements visits to logging and transport camps, and interviews with human stakeholders, with a review of elephant labor in history, including during major conflicts from the time of Alexander the Great through the Vietnam War.